 - Improve joint health and provide arthritic pain relief.

 All of these benefits can be attributed to their high omega-3 content.
 Omega-3 is an essential fatty acid, which dogs cannot make and must obtain from their food.
 It is vital for many bodily functions, and a key nutrient for your dog’s diet.

-Sprats are nutritionally made up of more than omega-3 though.
-Their nutritional constitution varies depending on the type of sprats you buy but you can expect similar quantities to this:
+Sprats are nutritionally made up of more than Omega-3 though.
+Their nutritional constitution varies depending on the type of sprats.

 This means that you are giving your dog far more moisture (water) if you feed frozen sprats, and will need to feed many more to feed the same amount of protein and fat as if you were giving dried sprats.
 But this isn’t necessarily a bad thing, as even though the nutrients are more concentrated in dried sprats, you might want a low-fat option, in which case, frozen sprats are ideal.